DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_ldap/README.md

     # Depending on group and group membership settings in LDAP, you may use another
     # attribute than the default 'member' attribute to store the group member DN
     # Facultative.
-Default value : "member"
+Default value: "member"
     groupMemberAttribute: member

     # Depending on group and group membership settings in LDAP, you usually may want
     # to propagate a user DN change on group member attributes.
 But sometimes, it
-    # may be handled by an overlay, ie. with memberOf overlay and the
+    # may be handled by an overlay, e.g. with memberOf overlay and the
     # memberof-refint/olcMemberOfRefint setting to TRUE
     # If set to true, it requires 'groupsObjectclass' to be defined
     # Facultative.
-Default value : true
+Default value: true
     propagateUserDNChangeOnGroupMember: true

     # If you've set 'propagateUserDNChangeOnGroupMember' to true,